 The TP-LINK 24-Port Gigabit Ethernet Rackmount Switch (TL-SG1024) is another unmanaged Ethernet switch from TP-Link.
 The first thing about this switch that would catch the eye of anyone who’s looking for Ethernet switches is the price tag of this particular 24 port switch which is more than twice as much as the TL-SF1024M that we looked at earlier.
 They’re both 24 Port Unmanaged switches from the same network giant so really, what gives?

-It’s a solid device that delivers and boasts a plug and play configuration that makes it easy to use however, despite being unmanaged, you’ll be glad to know that the TL-SG1024 supports MAC address auto learning and has an ability to store and forward data packets so you don’t have to worry about errors being communicated.
+It’s a solid device that delivers and boasts a plug-and-play configuration that makes it easy to use however, despite being unmanaged, you’ll be glad to know that the TL-SG1024 supports MAC address auto-learning and has the ability to store and forward data packets so you don’t have to worry about errors being communicated.

-Overall, we were happy with the performance of the TL-SG1024.
+Overall, I was happy with the performance of the TL-SG1024.
 However, if your internet connection is a standard 100 Mbps connection that you don’t plan on upgrading any time soon, you can save yourself a lot of money and get the more modest TL-SF1024M instead.

 NETGEAR ProSAFE XS712T 12-Port 10GBase-T Gigabit Smart Managed Switch (XS712T-100NES)

 The XS712T-100NES features a web management GUI which is by far the easiest one we’ve used on a managed switch.
-It’s safe to say that the XS712T-100NES does justice to its title as a ‘smart managed switch’ and it also features the most comprehensive list of networking features that we have seen on this list thus far.
+It’s safe to say that the XS712T-100NES does justice to its title as a ‘smart-managed switch’ and it also features the most comprehensive list of networking features that I have seen on this list thus far.

-Overall we were very impressed by the high speed connection speeds and the general performance of the XS712T-100NES and think that it’s worth its hefty price tag of $1500 as an entry level business class switch.
-However, one thing that we wish that we could change about this switch is the amount of noise it makes.
+Overall I was quite impressed by the high-speed connection speeds and the general performance of the XS712T-100NES and think that it’s worth its hefty price tag of $1500 as an entry-level business-class switch.
+However, one thing that I wish I could change about this switch is the amount of noise it makes.
 The fans needed to cool the device spin at high RPM and can be a bit noisy.
 If you’re used to working in a quiet office then this may bother you.

 NETGEAR 24-Port Gigabit Ethernet Desktop/Rackmount Switch (GS324)

-It connects to all the devices just fine and we saw no interruptions or faced any problems using it during our tests.
-The metal housing of the GS324 is very robust and well ventilated as compared to the GS116E we spoke of earlier.
-The lack of fans also make it a very silent device that is ideal for use on a workplace.
+It connects to all the devices just fine and I had no interruptions or faced any problems using it during our tests.
+The metal housing of the GS324 is very robust and well-ventilated as compared to the GS116E I spoke of earlier.
+The lack of fans also makes it a very silent device that is ideal for use in the workplace.

 Overall, the GS324 is a device that doesn’t disappoint and is reasonably priced as well.
-However, if you’re a more tech savvy user, you probably would want to invest more and get yourself a switch with QoS and VLANS capabilities, otherwise this is a good device that anyone who needs to connect more devices to their Network would be happy to have.
+However, if you’re a more tech-savvy user, you probably would want to invest more and get yourself a switch with QoS and VLAN capabilities, otherwise, this is a good device that anyone who needs to connect more devices to their Network would be happy to have.